 Monday 20: Required courses continue

 On-site: Upon arrival in London, students will participate in an on-site orientation to the program and the city, featuring lectures, tours, introductions to the course offerings, and a theater performance.
 Students are required to attend all orientation meetings and activities.

 (*Please Note: The program ends in London to permit students the flexibility to travel in Europe or to the destination of their choice.
 Students will not return to the St. Lawrence campus.)

 If you are interested in learning more about the London FYP please contact one of the following people.

-CIIS Office: Caitlin Hatz, Director of Off-campus Programs - Questions about eligibility, program logistics, and other off-campus opportunities.
+CIIS Office: Caitlin Hatz, Director of Off-campus Programs and Kim Longfellow, Assistant Director of Off-Campus Programs - Questions about eligibility, program logistics, and other off-campus opportunities.

 Access the Application

 Students admitted to St. Lawrence University will be able to apply to the London FYP online via their Status Page.
-Applications open in early March and are due on April 25th for the following Fall semester.
+Applications open in February and are due on April 25th for the following Fall semester.

 Due to visa restrictions and program requirements, international students and HEOP students must spend their first semester on campus in Canton.

 To be eligible to enter the UK as a student visitor, all program participants must be 18 years old within two weeks of the program start date.
 Admission to the program is based on the quality of the application and the applicant’s previous academic record.
 Candidates for the London FYP must also present evidence of maturity, responsibility and cultural sensitivity.
 If you have questions about the application process or about the program, please contact the Center for International and Intercultural Studies at St. Lawrence University at 315-229-5991 or email@example.com